terodox/terodox.tech/content/posts/2019-11-17--stencil-js-part-1/index.md

 ###### Cover photo credit: [Marija Zaric](https://unsplash.com/@simplicity)

 I've covered building native web components [in a past series](/web-components-part-1).
-There's a lot of boilerplate that can creep in as you write many web components.
+There's a lot of boilerplate that can creep in as you write web components.
 This is increasingly true if you're planning to build an entire design system worth of components.
 [Stencil Js](https://stenciljs.com/) (or just Stencil for short) aims to solve the problem of building and maintaining a large number of web components.

 I'm not going to dig into what a design system is here.
-That's a book unto itself.
-For the purposes of this article, I'll focus primarily on getting started with StencilJs.
+That's a post unto itself.
+For the purposes of this article, I'll focus primarily on getting started with Stencil.

 ## Why does Stencil exist